 How to Know if You’re Eligible for Medicaid in Vermont

 To be eligible for Medicaid in Vermont, the applicant must satisfy strict criteria relating to their income and assets.
-This criteria isn’t fixed, as the senior’s individual circumstances are taken into account.
-For example, a single applicant can have an annual income of up to $15,192 if they live within Chittenden County, but the figure for those elsewhere in Vermont is $13,992.
+In 2023, each applicant can have up to $2,742 per month in income or $32,904 each.

 Assets are also counted, such as cash savings and checking accounts.
 These cannot exceed $2,000 for a single applicant, but can be up to $3,000 if one or both people in a two-person household apply.
 The Agency of Human Services will scrutinize the applicant’s previous 60 months’ financial history to ensure assets weren’t gifted or undersold in anticipation of a Medicaid application.